enriquedcs/applitools-hackathon-ed/README.md

     <img alt="Tested with TestCafe" src="https://img.shields.io/badge/tested%20with-TestCafe-2fa4cf.svg">
 </a>

-# Personio on-boarding / off boarding / Groups
+# Visual Test Automation

-Automated Tests using testcafe
+Automated Tests using testcafe for AppliFashion

 # How it works

-Every single test is located in /test
+Every single test is located in /visual_tests

 # Launch test